-You have a FAQ for your customers, but what about your frequently asked questions?
-As an insurance agency, it can be difficult to know where to turn with your questions.
+You have a FAQ for your customers, but what about your frequently asked legal questions?
+As an insurance agency, it can be difficult to know where to turn.
 Thankfully, you can find support for some of the most common questions if you know where to look.
-Here are a few of the common questions that insurance agencies struggle with and guidance as to where to find the answers.
+Here are a few of the common legal questions that insurance agencies struggle with and guidance as to where to find the answers.

 What Privacy Responsibilities Do I Have?